 prep time: 5 minutes

-total time: 30 minutes
+total time: 1 hour 30 minutes

-2 medium limes, juice of
+- 2 medium limes, juice of

-1 flank steak
+- 1 skirt steak

-2-4 tbsp.
+- 2-4 tbsp.
 Fiesta Fajita Seasoning (or any fajita seasoning brand you enjoy)

-Heat grill to medium-high.
+- Heat grill to medium-high.

-Lay flank steak flat on a dry cutting board.
+- Lay skirt steak flat on a dry cutting board.
 With a meat tenderizer, tenderize the steak for about 1 minute per side.
 You can also ask your butcher to do it for you if you do not own a meat tenderizer.
 I almost always ask the butcher to do it for me so I can avoid this step.

-Once tenderized, coat both sides with fiesta fajita seasoning.
+- Once tenderized, coat both sides with fiesta fajita seasoning.
 Depending on the length and width of your steak, you will need more or less seasoning.

-Once the grill is heated, cook the steak about 5-8 minutes per side.
+- Once the grill is heated, cook the steak about 4 minutes per side.
 Because each and every steak is a different size and thickness, it might take more or less time to cook.
 If you are unsure whether or not your steak is cooked to your liking, use a meat thermometer.
 It should register 140 degrees for a medium rare steak.
 Take off the grill and squeeze lime juice on the top side of the steak.
 Let rest for 10 minutes.